 Dr Hopper said that while breast implants are one of the most carefully studied of all medical devices, recent cases of ALCL worldwide shows there is still a need to monitor implanted devices to detect rare and unanticipated complications.

-“Having 90% of eligible doctors contributing the ABDR is a significant step towards improved patient safety and best practice in Australia,” said Dr Hopper.
+“Having 90% of eligible doctors signed up to participate in the ABDR is a significant step towards improved patient safety and best practice in Australia,” said Dr Hopper.

 “We do need all Australian doctors implanting breast devices to be in this important public health initiative to derive maximum benefit for their patients.”

 The Commonwealth funded registry is supported by surgical societies, the Australian Society of Plastic Surgeons (ASPS), the Australasian College of Cosmetic Surgery (ACCS) and Breast Surgeons of Australia and New Zealand Inc (BreastSurgANZ).

 The registry, which was set up in 2015, facilitates direct contact with surgeons and patients in the event of a hazard alert from the regulator, the Therapeutic Goods Administration.